 During the coronavirus pandemic, many people reconsidered where they wanted to live – and the type of house they wanted to live in.
 Moving out of the city and into the suburbs became an attractive option, as families look to address their work/life balance – but where are the best places to live if you are considering a move?

 If you’ve previously been commuting daily into London, you might now be considering partly (or completely) working from home instead of going into the office, so it may be worth looking at homes a little further out of ‘town’.
-To help, we’ve highlighted 10 top commuting towns and cities, including Eastbourne, Ipswich, Guildford and Haywards Heath, that will help you balance life and work commitments.
+To help, we’ve highlighted the 10 top small towns around London for commuting, including Eastbourne, Ipswich, Guildford and Haywards Heath, that will help you balance life and work commitments.

 Kevin Shaw, National Sales Director at Leaders, says: “These towns and cities are the obvious choice for people who want the best of both worlds; the job opportunities on offer in London and a more affordable home in a quieter location that is ideal for bringing up a family.”